 However, any savings will be exclusively short-term: in most cases, a lapse in car insurance coverage will cost you money in the long-term.

 Insurance companies use your driving history to calculate insurance premiums.
-If you have a clean driving history, then you’re seen as a low risk driver and you’ll pay lower premiums.
+If you have a clean driving history, then you’re seen as a low-risk driver and you’ll pay lower premiums.
 If you have no car insurance history over the last few months or years, however, and you have a lapse in coverage, then the insurance company has limited evidence that you’re a good or bad driver.

 Even if you had a perfect driving history before your insurance coverage lapse, your insurance company may consider you a high-risk driver when you renew your policy.
 You’ll pay higher rates than you did before the car insurance lapse.

 If you let your car insurance lapse for several months or years, then your premiums may be anywhere from 20% to 50% higher when you renew your policy.
-In some extreme cases, you may not be eligible for car insurance from your old provider because you’re considered a high risk.
+In some extreme cases, you may not be eligible for car insurance from your old provider because you’re considered high risk.

 What Happens If I’m Caught Driving Without Insurance?

-This is a serious problem: if you continue to drive while your car insurance is lapsed, then you’re driving without car insurance.
+This is a serious problem: if you continue to drive while your car insurance has lapsed, then you’re driving without car insurance.
 This is illegal in most states.
 Some of the penalties for driving without car insurance can include:

 - Suspension of driver’s license